GCV9HTD/Drowsy-Driving/README.md

 ## Workflow
 Our proposed model consists of a series of steps, which can be seen in the figure below:
 ![Alt text](flowchart.png)

+### Our research paper for this project has been selected at [ISDA 2017](http://www.mirlabs.net/isda17/) and shall be duly published